Zahid Valencia

-Zahid Valencia (born May 11, 1997) is an amateur American freestyle wrestler and graduated folkstyle wrestler who competes at 86 kilograms.
-In freestyle, he was a 2025 World Champion at 86 kilograms and a 2023 World Championship medalist at 92 kilograms, and is a two-time US National and Pan American champion.
+Zahid Valencia (born May 11, 1997) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 86 kilograms.
+In freestyle, he was the 2025 World Champion, upgrading his podium finish from a 2023 World Championship bronze medal at 92 kilograms.

-As an amateur folkstyle wrestler, he was a two-time NCAA Division I national champion and three-time Pac-12 Conference champion out of the Arizona State University.
+As a folkstyle wrestler, he was a two-time NCAA Division I national champion and a three-time Pac-12 Conference champion for the Arizona State Sun Devils.

 Folkstyle career

 High school

-Zahid attended St. John Bosco High School along with his brother Anthony and Aaron Pico.
-A three-time CIF state champion, Valencia won four Walsh Jesuit Ironman titles and placed third in the state as a sophomore while wrestling with a broken ankle.
+Zahid attended St. John Bosco High School along with his brother Anthony.
+A three-time CIF state champion, Valencia won four Walsh Jesuit Ironman titles and placed third in the state as a sophomore.
 His setback at the state tournament was the only one in his high school career, compiling 158 wins with 100 pins and twelve technical falls.
-When he graduated, Valencia was awarded the Dave Schultz High School Excellence Award, was named the 2015 Junior Hodge Trophy winner, and was rated one of the top five recruits by multiple outlets.
+When he graduated, Valencia received the Dave Schultz High School Excellence Award, was named the 2015 Junior Hodge Trophy winner, and was ranked as one of the top five recruits in the nation.

-College

-In June 2014, Zahid and his brother Anthony, announced that they had committed to the Arizona State Sun Devils, competing in the NCAA Division I level.
+In June 2014, Zahid and his brother Anthony, announced that they had committed to wrestle for the Arizona State Sun Devils in the NCAA Division I level.

+Arizona State University

 2015–2016

-As a redshirt athlete, Valencia compiled eight wins and two losses in two tournaments, one loss was handed by graduated two-time Dan Hodge Trophy winner David Taylor from Penn State, and the other one by returning All-American Hayden Zillmer, placing seventh at the Midland Championships.
+Wearing a redshirt during his first college season, Valencia went 8–2 combined after two tournaments, with one loss handed by graduated two-time Dan Hodge Trophy winner David Taylor from Penn State, and the other one by returning All-American Hayden Zillmer, placing seventh at the Midland Championships.
 He also claimed the Edinboro Open title.

 2016–2017

-Valencia had one of the most dominant freshman campaigns in the history of the school.
-During regular season, he racked up titles from the Midlands Championships, the Cliff Keen Las Vegas Invite, the Journeyman Collegiate Classic and the Daktronics Open, went 14–0 in dual meets and compiled an overall undefeated record of 31–0.
+Valencia had one of the most dominant freshman campaigns in the history of ASU.
+During regular season, he racked up titles from the Midlands Championships, the Cliff Keen Las Vegas Invite, the Journeyman Collegiate Classic and the Daktronics Open, went 14–0 in dual meets and racked up an overall undefeated record of 31–0.
 At the Pac-12 Championships, he defeated two opponents, including the fastest pin of the tournament (16 seconds) and was named the Outstanding Wrestler.

-Entering the NCAA's as the undefeated top-seed, Valencia got three wins (including one over Myles Amine) to make the semifinals, where he suffered his only loss of the season, handed to him by Mark Hall from Penn State.
-After his title run was derailed, Valencia got two more victories to claim third place and capture All-American honors.
-Once the season was over, Valencia was named the Pac-12 Wrestler and Freshman of the Year (first ever to obtain both honors), and the Sun Devil Most Outstanding Wrestler.
+Entering NCAA's as an undefeated top-seed, Valencia won his first three matches (including one over eventual World and Olympic medalist Myles Amine) to make the semifinals, where he suffered his only loss of the season to Mark Hall from Penn State.
+He then went on to place third and claim All-American honors.
+Valencia was named the Pac-12 Wrestler and Freshman of the Year (first ever to obtain both honors), and the Sun Devil Most Outstanding Wrestler.